 With modern cars, you won’t use up more fuel by switching your engine on and off when in traffic.
 So turn the key to off if you’re going to be stationary in traffic for more than 2 or 3 minutes.

 Cut down on the air conditioning

 Air conditioning adds to fuel costs and CO2 emissions.
 Try winding down the windows instead if you’re not going too fast.
-It’s less fuel hungry at higher speeds, though, so save the air con for the motorway.
-You should also run the a/c for a short while about once a week to keep it working properly and efficiently.
+It’s less fuel-hungry at higher speeds, though, so save the air con for the motorway.
+You should also run the a/c for a short while about once a week to keep it working correctly and efficiently.